Get cold feet

 I think people usually experience fear out of a feeling of being powerless.

-From my own experience the best way to get over cold feet is to wear a warm pair of socks (English teacher humour), take a deep breath and do what you have to do.
+From my experience, the best way to get over cold feet is to wear a warm pair of socks (English teacher humour), take a deep breath and do what you must.

 Posted